List of A Certain Magical Index characters: God's Right Seat

 Acqua is a member of God's Right Seat blessed with the nature of "Power of God" and aligned with Archangel Gabriel.
 Because of his alignment, he is blessed with an ability called Divine Mother's Mercy (聖母の慈悲, Seibo no Jihi) that could nullify the liabilities of certain special spells to allow him to perform powerful spells under unfit conditions.
 Unlike the other members of God's Right Seat, he is not corrupt and does not ignore the opinions of the Pope.
-Before joining the Roman Catholic Church, Acqua serves as a mercenary for the Church of England and is friends with the current Knight Leader of the Knights of England.
+Before joining the Roman Orthodox Church, Acqua serves as a mercenary for the Church of England and is friends with the current Knight Leader of the Knights of England.
 His true name is William Orwell and his sorcery name is Flere210, "The one who changes the reason of tears" (その涙の理由を変える者, Sono Namida no Riyū o Kaeru Mono).
 Acqua is a Saint that endowed him with superhuman capabilities such as the strength to carry weapons twice as large as him.
 With the help of his Divine Mother's Mercy ability, he can use 100% of the capabilities offered to him as a Saint, which demonstrated a considerable gap between his abilities and Kaori's.
 In the Acqua of the Back story arc, he is defeated by Tōma and the Amakusa Catholics then he loses the Divine Mother's Mercy ability.
 In the British Royal Family story arc, Acqua returns to England during the British Halloween wielding a replica of the dragon slayer sword called "Ascalon" (アスカロン, Asukaron) and saves Princess Villian.
 He then fights his former friend and comrade Knight Leader.
 In the World War III story arc, Acqua heads to Russia to stop Fiamma's plans and saves Shiage and Rikō from a group of mercenaries upon encountering them.
 He ends up helping Accelerator and Hyōka against Archangel Gabriel and weakens the angel by absorbing its powers.
 Acqua returns in the New Testament: A Certain Magical Index light novel series during the Magic God Othinus story arc when he is temporarily freed from the Tower of London to assist the United Kingdom in their fight against GREMLIN.
 He later joins Carissa and Knight Leader during their hunt of Tōma and Othinus in Denmark.